iman-sedgh/dongchi/README.md

 docker network create mysql_network docker network create nginx_network
 ```
-run django and database containers (needs to be in 'dongchi' directory)
+run django and database containers (you need to be in 'dongchi' directory)
+(Note: if your server is located in 'Iran' docker container registry is not available its recommended to use VPN or [shecan DNS](https://shecan.ir))
 ```
 docker-compose up -d
 ```
 run nginx webserver container
 ```
-cd config/nginx
+cd conf/nginx
 docker-compose up -d
 ```
 Done!